seL4/website/About/FAQ.md

 provides the mechanisms for user-mode device drivers, especially the ability to map device memory to drivers and forward IRQs as (asynchronous) messages.

+Check the [Tools, Frameworks & Languages page][tools] for pointers to a device driver framework and other user-level OS component tools.

 ### What about DMA?

 The formal verification of seL4 assumes that the MMU has complete control over